JamesWicks01/HIIT_Web_App/README.md

 This feature enables users to initiate their chosen workout.
 The screen displays a countdown for the current exercise, previews what's coming up next in a corner, and includes a user-friendly pause button for the flexibility to pause the workout session at the user's request.

 ## Know Issues
-- When using the workout searcher, the included exercises in the selected workout dropdown are displayed as "[Object, object]" instead of providing the more informative format of "[Exercise Name, Duration]."